nsidc/earthaccess/.github/pull_request_template.md

 - [ ] Please review our
       [contributing documentation](https://earthaccess.readthedocs.io/en/latest/contributing/)
       before getting started.
-- [ ] Ensure an issue exists representing the problem being solved in this PR.
 - [ ] Populate a descriptive title.
 For example, instead of "Updated README.md", use a title such as "Add testing details to the contributor section of the README".
       Example PRs: [#763](https://github.com/nsidc/earthaccess/pull/763)